SENECA SURRENDER

 Gen Bailey is a new pseudonym for author, Karen Kay.
 This is a

 different sort of book for me.
-Although it is strictly in the Native
+Although it is strictly in

 American genre, it is a faster paced book than what I usually write.
 I